 The early years (2000s): I began to politicize in Montréal while working at Concordia’s student newspaper, The Link, participating in the successful union drive of teaching and research assistants at Concordia.
 I got involved in Canadian Dimension magazine’s editorial collective (2008-16), which was central to my political development as I benefited from constant interaction with the broad Canadian left.

 Québec student strike (2011-13)

 This experience got me plugged into the Québec left, with political relationships that continue today.
-With over 300,000 students on strike at its height, combative syndicalism and anarchosyndicalism were at the heart of this successful organizing, marking a transformative to experience these ideas in practice.
-I also became more involved in the academic left at this time through Society for Socialist Studies and a Marxist reading group.
+With over 300,000 students on strike at its height, combative syndicalism and anarchosyndicalism were at the heart of this organizing.
+I also became more involved in the academic left at this time through the Society for Socialist Studies and a Marxist reading group.

 The London years (2013-14): I did shopfloor, rank-and-file Justice for Cleaners organizing with precarious racialized workers in student dormitories and on campus, sneaking around the employer and linking students with cleaners on campaigns.

 Involved in the student movement and Palestinian solidarity direct actions leading up to the Gaza War, I learned about both my own organizing/political limitations and developed a weariness of certain Trotskyist modes of political organizing that were dominant in the sectarian London socialist left at the time.